elatov/elatov.github.io/_posts/2012-11-05-vcap5-dca-objective-3-2-optimize-virtual-machine-resources.md

 > *   New for vSphere 5.0, when ESXi is running on certain configurations of the Cisco Unified Computing System (UCS) platform, DirectPath I/O for networking is compatible with vMotion, physical NIC sharing, snapshots, and suspend/resume.
 It is not compatible with Fault Tolerance, NetIOC, memory overcommit, VMCI, or VMSafe.
 > *   For server hardware other than the Cisco UCS platform, DirectPath I/O is not compatible with vMotion, physical NIC sharing, snapshots, suspend/resume, Fault Tolerance, NetIOC, memory overcommit, or VMSafe.
 >
-> Typical virtual machines and their workloads don&#8217;t require the use of DirectPath I/O. For workloads that are very networking intensive and don&#8217;t need the core virtualization features mentioned above, however, DirectPath I/O might be useful to reduce CPU usage.
+> Typical virtual machines and their workloads don't require the use of DirectPath I/O. For workloads that are very networking intensive and don't need the core virtualization features mentioned above, however, DirectPath I/O might be useful to reduce CPU usage.

 More from the same document: